arceuss/ftpdonloader/README.md

 3. **Progress Tracking**:
    - Monitors completion status and updates the GUI in real-time
-   - Calculates and displays overall download speed
+   - Statistics panel shows: Files, Total Size, Progress percentage, ETA, Completed count, Pending count, Failed count, and current Speed
-   - Shows per-file status and speed
+   - Shows per-file status and speed in the file list
    - Automatically detects completion when all files are downloaded

 ## Tips